Project:

 Why is this project important?

-Our vision
+Our long-term vision

-We have built and are operating an automated, connected system that delivers a clean, sustainable supply of water for future generations.
+An automated, connected system that delivers a clean, sustainable supply of water for future generations.

 TCR Demonstration Plant Model